leonarduk/tomleonard/README.md

 ## Snapshot checks

-The browser-visible text from each HTML file under `s3/` is hashed with SHA256.
-Expected digests live in `tests/expected_checksums.json`.
+Each HTML file under `s3/` is hashed with SHA256 and the digests are stored in `tests/expected_checksums.json`.

-When changes to rendered output are intentional, regenerate the snapshot file by running:
+When changes to HTML content are intentional, regenerate the snapshot file by running:

 ```bash
 python tests/test_snapshots.py